How To Buy Guitars At Auction

 Secondly, the auction house may want to start at a lower price and work up as items are more likely to sell if they seem cheap.
 Most auction houses work on commission only and therefore need to sell items to stay in business.

-Lastly where the market is for that peculiar item.
+Lastly where the market is for that particular item.
 As interest rate remain low, people who are sat on some cash are looking for other ways to make a return.

 Some are investing in classic cars – a market which keeps getting pricier by the day.
 While others are investing in classic guitars as the market will keep rising as certain years of guitars are no longer made and are in short supply.
 Hence why it can pay to buy guitars at auction!